‘Redacted Homestead’ installation scale model

 This ambient drone, persistent but not overpowering, replaces natural quiet with the residue of control.
 It marks time through repetition, echoing the inescapable rhythms of maintenance, conformity, and erasure.
 Like the buzz of a fluorescent light or the distant churn of a generator, it becomes both backdrop and presence.

-Symbolism: Unnatural Silence is a study of how silence is engineered across land, culture, and national memory.
+Symbolism: Unnatural Silence is an examination of how silence is constructed across land, culture, and national memory.
 The American landscape is treated not as scenery, but as a system of managed forgetting.
 Each work presents a redacted image embedded in a sculptural frame made of pressed pulp, clay, or ash, which registers land not as a passive setting, but as an artifact.

 The installation is rooted in the altered terrain of my upbringing on the rural edge of Northeast Florida, where cul-de-sacs, stormwater ponds, and commercial sprawl rapidly overwrote fire-managed pine woods and homesteads.
 But its scope is national.
 From Sunbelt subdivisions to the outer boroughs of New York, the same logic unfolds: sprawl replaces ecology, privatization replaces memory, and engineered quiet replaces rhythm.